Jordan Z. Marks

 No. Although any construction defect will adversely affect the value of the property, it does not qualify for relief under this program.
 A court decision has determined that since the damage occurred over time and not as a sudden event, an exact date cannot be established.
 Therefore, there can be no reduction under this provision.

-After the application is processed by the Assessor’s Office, a notice of proposed new assessment will be sent to the taxpayer.
+After the application is processed by the Assessor’s Office, a notice of proposed new assessment will be sent to the property owner or party responsible for the taxes.
 After the owner returns this notice to our office, a separate supplemental refund will be made based on the amount of reduction.
 The refund will be prorated from the date of destruction to the end of the fiscal year.
 You must still pay your regular tax bill.

 If you disagree with the value established by the Assessor’s Office, you must file an appeal within six months from the date on the notification of proposed values.
 A hearing will be scheduled by the Assessment Appeals Board.